j-garrett/react-photos/README.md

 # Stage 0 MVP - Image Viewer

 * [Complete] Display titles of images in a list.
-* [ ] When a title of an image is clicked, display image, title, rating in large image display
+* [Complete] When a title of an image is clicked, display image, title, rating in large image display

 # Stage 1 MVP - Update Rating